vircadia/vircadia-native-core/BUILD_OSX.md

 [Homebrew](https://brew.sh/) is an excellent package manager for macOS.
 It makes install of some Vircadia dependencies very simple.

     brew install cmake openssl npm

+Note: cmake versions > 3.18.x have known problems building Vircadia, so alternatively you can download cmake 3.18.4 (or earlier versions) from [Github](https://github.com/Kitware/CMake/releases).

 ### Python 3